sassoftware/pyviyatools/README.md

 * **explainaccess.py** Explains access for a folder, object or service endpoint
 * **getpath.py** Return path of folder, report, or other object in folder
 * **listmemberswithpath.py** lists members of a folder, recursively if desired
+* **listcaslibs.py** Return list of all CAS libraries on all servers
+* **listcastables.py** Return list of all CAS tables in all CAS libraries on all servers
+* **listcaslibsandeffectiveaccess.py** Return list of all effective access on all CAS libraries on all servers
+* **listcastablesandeffectiveaccess.py** Return list of all effective access on all CAS tables in all CAS libraries on all servers
+* **listmemberswithpath.py** Return list of members of a folder identified by objectURI
+* **listgroupsandmembers.py** Return list of all groups and all their members

 Check back for additional tools and if you build a tool feel free to contribute it to the collection.